Sample preparation artefacts

 • Understand that sample preparation will affect the final imaging result

-• Understand which type of artefacts come from sample preparation
+• Understand which type of artefacts can come from sample preparation

 Concept map